heroseh/hcc/README.md

 - Vulkan 1.3+
 - Aims for C11 support
 - Vertex, Pixel & Compute shader support
 - Included Maths library for GPU programming (will be available to also be used CPU very soon!)
-[More Info]()
+[More Info](libhmaths/)
-- Textures, Atomics, Quad & Wave Intrinsics [More Info]()
+- Textures, Atomics, Quad & Wave Intrinsics [More Info](docs/intrinsics.md)
-- \_Generic support for Maths & Intrinsics functions for C compliant overloads [More Info]()
+- \_Generic support for Maths & Intrinsics functions for C compliant overloads
-- Vulkan interop code to help setup with your engine [More Info]()
+- Vulkan interop code to help setup with your engine [More Info](docs/integrating_into_your_engine.md)
-- 5 working samples and a samples application to see how it can plug into your engine [More Info]()
+- 5 working samples and a samples application to see how it can plug into your engine [More Info](docs/release_package.md#sample-application)
 - live playground application to have a play by writing shader code!
-[More Info]()
+[More Info](docs/release_package.md#playground-application)
 - multiple shaders in a single file
 - Compiler only depends on libc, optionally uses the SPIR-V tools for validation and optimization